TechsCode-Team/UltraScoreboardsWiki/2-Installation/03-Proxy.md

 # Proxy Installation
 There are a variety of proxies out there.
 BungeeCord is the usual one that is most commonly used, although Waterfall and Travertine (by the Paper devs) are improved for performance.
-Therefore we recommend [Waterfall](https://papermc.io/downloads#Waterfall), and, if your server supports 1.7.10 (although our plugins don't), use [Travertine](https://papermc.io/downloads#Travertine) instead.
+Therefore we recommend [Waterfall](https://papermc.io/downloads#Waterfall).
 <br>

 For a proxy installation you need to repeat the Spigot installation process for every server.
 Once you have finished installing the plugin on all the back-end servers we need to install it on to the proxy.